pauldambra/pauldambra.github.io/_posts/2015-02-01-fun-with-structs.md

 }
 ```

 Both of those tests pass.
 I'd have confidently put money on those tests failing.
-As above I'm certain I've written basically the same tests in the past and seen them fail - clearly I should trust my memory even less than I currently do!
+As above I'm certain I've written similar tests in the past and seen them fail - I should trust my memory even less than I currently do!

 So a struct in C# appears to be a pretty cheap way (in terms of typing) to define a value object.